What Is Column?

-These columns consist of structural steel or cast iron column enclosed with concrete, reinforced with longitudinal as well as spiral reinforcement.
+These columns consist of structural steel or cast iron columns enclosed with concrete, reinforced with longitudinal and spiral reinforcement.
 Composite columns are mostly used in truss structures to avoid the corrosion of steel.

 When the resultant of the load coincides with the centroid of the cross-section of a column, it is called axially loaded or concentrically loaded column.
 These types of columns rarely used in construction.

 When the resultant of the load does not coincide with the centroid of the cross-section of a column, it is called axially loaded or eccentrically loaded column.